-Unless you write on your site as a form of therapy, your top priority should be to write effective web content, with a definite purpose.
+Unless you write on your site as a form of therapy, your top priority should be to write effective web content, with a definite purpose, and for a defined audience.
 It’s not about you; it’s all about your readers.

 Your content should:

-Staying connected to potential clients is crucial, and if you write effective web content, you have several opportunities to make sure that happens.
+Staying connected to current and potential clients is crucial, and if you write effective web content, you have several opportunities to make sure that happens.

 If you regularly post new material to your website, your readers are more likely to return.
 Think about your own website viewing patterns.
 Do you bookmark and return to sites that remain static?
 Almost certainly not.